fira6007/Digital-clock/README.md

 #  Digital Clock

-this is a deom project of digital clock
+this is a demo project of digital clock